scrabbletank/farhome-rules/monstroustreasure.md

 *Magical Padded Armor +1*

 Robes enchanted to protect the wearer against harm.
 While attuned to this item you have _Resistance_ 1 against bludgeoning and force damage, and take half as much damage from falling.

+#### Compunction
+*Magical Flail +2*

+Twin flails, glowing red hot, only function when used together.
+The burning iron heads are etched with a holy symbol branding those struck.
+Attacks with these weapons do not deal physical damage, instead dealing a wound of fire and a wound die of holy damage with each attack.
+Any damage added by attacks or abilities are converted to fire damage when made with this weapon.
+This weapon has 5 charges, restoring 3 after each long rest.
+While attuned to this weapon you gain the following maneuvers:

+##### Healing Fire
+___
+- **AP Cost:** 7
+- **Charge Cost:** 1
+- **Range:** Melee

+Strike a creature with the flail, closing their wounds.
+The creature restores 1 wound and 3 wound dice in health, reducing the healing by 1 for each level of _Fire Resistance_ they have.
+The creatures max wounds are reduced by half the amount healed, rounding up, regaining them after their next long rest.

+##### Branding Bolt
+___
+- **AP Cost:** 5
+- **Charge Cost:** 1
+- **Range:** 7

+Blast a flaming holy symbol at a creature in range.
+Make a melee attack against the creatures defense.
+On hit they take 1 wound and 4 wound dice in fire damage and are branded for 1 day on a critical.
+Brands emit a dim light and cannot be hidden.
+Branded creatures cannot hide their presence and gain no benefits from being invisible.

 #### Crestor's Codex of Trickery
 *Magical Spellbook*